WHAT FILAMENT IS GOOD FOR CAR PARTS?

 PLA vs ABS vs PETG (From left to right in image)

-Therefore PLA is easy to print with due to its low melting point of around 145°C or 293 degrees Fahrenheit compared to other filaments.
+PLA is easy to print due to its low melting point of around 145°C or 293 degrees Fahrenheit compared to other filaments.

-However, if you leave a PLA printed part in your cars dashboard on a hot sunny day, it will start to melt in the form of sagging.
+However, if you leave a PLA 3d printed car part in your cars dashboard on a hot sunny day, it might start to melt in the form of sagging.

 I’d only recommend PLA for building car part molds for fiberglass or for prototyping a part for fitment and testing.